RevaHQ/blog/content/posts/ai-product-development-lifecycle.md

 ## Introduction

-Throughout my career I’ve been fortunate enough to work within great product and engineering teams, both as an Individual Contributor and Engineering leader, across organisations of varying size.
-And while processes change company-to-company depending on the context, the fundamental goal of shipping high quality software and impacting the product and customers remained at the core.
+There are well-established and effective frameworks that companies adopt when building and shipping software.
+Whether it's a scrappy startup or a process-driven enterprise, there will be processes and methodologies in place to ensure cohesion and efficiency.
+While these processes will change company-to-company depending on context, the fundamental goal remains: shipping high-quality software that impacts products and customers.

 Most product teams adopt a development framework that typically follows this high-level flow:

 * **Opportunity assessment:** Do we feel this idea moves the cursor for our product and customer